 Status of MAPE Contract

-Factions:

-House have been approved by all committees and awaiting a floor vote.
-Our tracking number is 25768.
+The House bill approving our contract (HF 2768) has been approved by all committees and awaiting a floor vote.

-Senet 4006 it has not been moved out of the committee to the best of his knowledge.
+The Senate bill approving our contract (SF4006) has yet to be heard in committee.
 At this time it is unknown if our contract will be ratified before the end of this legislative session.

 COVID-19 Information Discussion – Chet Jorgenson

-Lis Martin is filling in for Chet as he was pulled way at the last minute.
+Lyz Martin is filling in for Chet as he was pulled way at the last minute.
 Many members have been asking about planning for returning to work; the meet and confer teams have been having this discussion and are pushing to continuing telecommuting for as long as possible.

 Frequently Asked Questions